 This plant can’t withstand extremely high or low temperatures, and needs a nutrient rich soil that has been well composted.
 Plenty of water is essential and the soil should never be allowed to dry out.
 With regular watering, biweekly fertilising and good morning sun you should have no problems producing a bounty of super celery.

 Celery planting and care

 - Sow seeds shallowly in trays and cover to retain moisture until the plants germinate.
 Start seeds indoors for a better success rate.

 - Once the seedlings show three leaves, transplant into containers or beds in heavily composted soil at a shallow depth, about 20cm apart.

 - Water immediately and mulch when the stems grow taller to retain moisture.

 - Keep up the watering and fertilising, especially in the first few weeks of growth.

 There is no set ‘right time’ to pick your celery as young stalks and mature stalks are very similar.
 The stalks can be harvested whenever you need them once the plant has reaches 20cm tall.
 Remove individual stalks from the outside in or remove the whole plant when it has reached maturity.
 This vegetable can be stored in the fridge for a few weeks without trouble, or even stored in the freezer for use in soups.

-Grow celery with other edible plants that have the same water, light and nutrition requirements, such as cabbage, beans, leeks, lettuce, spring onions, spinach and tomatoes.
+Grow this vegetable with other edible plants that have the same water, light and nutrition requirements, such as cabbage, beans, leeks, lettuce, spring onions, spinach and tomatoes.
 Celery improves the health and flavour of cabbages in particular, and repels white cabbage butterfly.